alanjones2/streamlit-chart-varieties/article.md

 Matplotlib makes you build your charts from the bottom up and has a whole bunch of methods for adjusting and customizing graphs.
 Pandas Plots simplifies the Matplotlib approach but maintains its flexibility -  Matplotlib parameters and functions work with Pandas charts, too.

-Bokeh, again, provides a lot of flexibility with the downside that you need to write more code than in other libraries.
+Bokeh, again, provides a lot of flexibility with the downside that you need to write a little more code than in other libraries.

 Plotly, last but not least, provides a large number of fixed chart types and they are each customizable.
 If compact code is important then Plotly is probably the winner in this respect.

 The decision is yours (or your organisation's).
-I could have simply stated my own preference at the beginning but the purpose of showing you the code is so you cab judge for yourself.
+I could have simply stated my own preference at the beginning but the purpose of showing you the code is so you can judge for yourself.

 ---

 Thanks for reading and I hope this has been helpful.
 You can find all of the above code and data in the [GitHub repo]([streamlit-chart-varieties/code at main · alanjones2/streamlit-chart-varieties · GitHub](https://github.com/alanjones2/streamlit-chart-varieties/tree/main/code)) for this article in the form of Streamlit programs.
 Feel free to download them for your reference.

+To see more articles like this you can subscribe on [Medium](https://medium.com/@alan-jones/subscribe), subscribe to my free and occasional [newsletter](technofile.substack.com) or visit my [website](alanjones2.github.io).

+---

 ### Notes